As you may know by now, Android apps don’t work too well on Chromebooks.

-Google has been slowly adding more and more Chromebooks to its list of devices capable of running Android apps from the Google Play Store.
+Google has been slowly adding more and more specific laptops to its list of devices capable of running Android apps from the Google Play Store.

 Silly Google.
 Apps are for smartphones.
 (For now.)

 Most Android apps are designed with the end user on a smartphone.

 Thus, they’re built for touchscreen controls and navigation.